 Singapore is no stranger to foreign enterprise; it’s been luring skilled expats with lucrative packages for decades.
 Even with government efforts to reduce the reliance on foreign workers, there continues to be a demand for qualified expats.

 Job market in Singapore

-Expats, especially those working in financial industries, shouldn’t struggle to find a job in Singapore’s vibrant and rapidly growing economy.
-The bustling city-state has emerged as Southeast Asia's premier banking and finance hub.
+Expats, especially those working in Singapore's financial industries, shouldn’t struggle to find a job in the city-state's vibrant and rapidly growing economy.
+The bustling city-state has emerged as Southeast Asia’s premier banking and finance hub.

-Many international corporations have headquarters or regional bases here, as both the infrastructure and physical location make Singapore an ideal platform to reach into the nearby Asian markets.
-Those prospective expats who work for one of these large multinational institutions should therefore consider transferring by way of their firm, and thereby potentially keep all existing benefits that they enjoy in their home countries.
+Many international corporations have headquarters or regional bases here, as both the infrastructure and physical location make Singapore an ideal platform to reach the nearby Asian markets.
+Those prospective expats who work for one of these large multinational institutions should therefore consider transferring by way of their firm and potentially keep all existing benefits that they enjoy in their home countries.

-Although many of the available jobs are still mainly in the financial sector with wealth-management firms, financial institutions, investment banks, insurance agencies and foreign exchange companies, there are also increasing opportunities in other areas of business such as management, IT, logistics, pharmaceuticals, education, energy, construction and hospitality.
+Many of the available jobs are still mainly in the financial sector with wealth-management firms, financial institutions, investment banks, insurance agencies and foreign exchange companies.
+There are also increasing opportunities in other areas of business, such as management, IT, logistics, pharmaceuticals, education, energy, construction and hospitality.

 Finding a job in Singapore